jaegertracing/documentation/content/docs/next-release/getting-started.md

 It can be run standalone, but requires Jaeger backend to view the
 {{< tip "traces" "trace" >}}.

+#### Features

+-   Discover architecture of the whole system via data-driven dependency diagram.
+-   View request timeline and errors; understand how the app works.
+-   Find sources of latency and lack of concurrency.
+-   Highly contextualized logging.
+-   Use baggage propagation to:

+    -   Diagnose inter-request contention (queueing).
+    -   Attribute time spent in a service.

+-   Use open source libraries with OpenTracing integration to get vendor-neutral instrumentation for free.

+#### Prerequisites

+-   You need Go 1.11 or higher installed on your machine to run from source.
+-   Requires a [running Jaeger backend](#all-in-one-docker-image) to view the traces.

 #### Running

 ##### From Source